rust-lang/rust/text/0000-label-break-value.md

 This is perhaps not a conceptually simpler thing, but it has the advantage that all of the wrinkles are already well understood as a result of the work that went into RFC 1624.
 If *EXPR* contains explicit `break` statements as well as the implicit one, the compiler must be able to infer a single concrete type from the expressions in all of these `break` statements, including the whole of *EXPR*; this concrete type will be the type of the expression that the labelled block represents.

-Because the target of the `break` is ambiguous, code like the following is currently forbidden and will produce an error at compile time:
+Because the target of the `break` is ambiguous, code like the following will produce an error at compile time:
 ```rust
 loop {
     'labelled_block: {